Man stabbed to death at funeral in Co Kerry cemetery

 The incident took place at Rath Cemetery in Tralee on Wednesday morning.

-A man has been stabbed to death during a burial at a Co Kerry cemetery.
+A man has been stabbed to death during a burial at a cemetery in Tralee, Co Kerry.

 The man’s wife is understood to have suffered severe injuries in the same incident.

-Gardai are at the scene of what they described as a “serious assault” at Rath Cemetery in Rathass, Tralee, which occurred on Wednesday morning.
+Gardai attended the scene at Rath Cemetery in Rathass on Wednesday morning after receiving reports of an altercation involving a group of people.

-The man, aged in his 40s, was pronounced dead at the scene and his body has been taken to University Hospital Kerry.
+The man, aged in his 40s, was pronounced dead at the scene and his body was taken to University Hospital Kerry.

+Gardai said that a woman aged in her 40s is receiving treatment in hospital for non-life threatening injuries.

 The Mayor of Tralee, Mikey Sheehy, told the PA news agency that there was “shock” at the incident and a “sombre” mood in the town.